Feyerabend/vm/debug/README.md

 We start off with a very simple line editor 'ed.py'.
 It can load text files, view them, insert a line, delete a line, edit a line, save the file.
 The bare necessities.

+In short `load_file` loads the content of the file into `self.lines`, while `save_file` saves the current lines to the current file.

+The `view` displays the content of the file with line numbers.
+The functions take a more closer approach `edit` replaces a specific line with new content, `insert` inserts new content at a specific line, and `delete` deletes a specific line.

+Next `run` is the main loop to handle user commands "(view, edit, insert, delete, load, save, exit)".

 ![Line editor](../assets/images/ed2.png)